duthied/url-blacklist/README.md

 Release plan:
 -------------
 v1.0
-Basic node api to respond to GET request with either information about the requested url (JSON payload) or a 404 if the requested resource is not found in the database
+Basic node api to respond to GET request with either information about the requested url (JSON payload) or a 404 if the requested resource is not found in the database.
 Found here: https://github.com/duthied/url-blacklist/tree/1.0

 v1.2